 - I’m dying to know what happens next!

-With your help, I want to make these books the best they can be before I publish them at the end of 2020!
+With your help, I want to make these books the best they can be before I publish them!

 But if you’ve noticed a major problem with the book and aren’t sure how to give me the disappointing news, here are some suggestions: